shift7-ch/katta-server/README.md

 ## Custom Keycloak Image

-We add a custom theme to the base keycloak image, as explained in [its README file](keycloak/README.md).:
+We add a custom token exchange SPI implementation and custom theme to the base keycloak image, as explained in [its README file](keycloak/README.md).: